Shizuru1/iTubeApp/README.md

-Video Watching App.
+Video Streaming App.
 Rudimentary, but it gets the job done.